-The RPAG will consist of approximately 10-12 members.
+The RPAG will consist of approximately 10-12 members with the intent of promoting manageable discussions.
 RPAG members must possess an organizational affiliation approval to participate in the RPAG on the organization's behalf.
 Each RPAG member and their affiliated organization may identify an alternate RPAG member affiliated with the same organization to participate in the RPAG if the primary member is unavailable.
 Members may designate a temporary participant for specific topics as needed.
 However, we request that organizations try to maintain one representative from each organization actively participating in discussions to ensure equitable participation and balance.
-Organizations or individuals with a known conflict of interest will be asked to excuse themselves from membership and/or meetings.
+Organizations or individuals with a known conflict of interest may be asked to excuse themselves from membership and/or meetings.
+Members should be transparent with the RPAG facilitator about conflicts of interest and/or excuse themselves if appropriate.